 4. Sprint Burndown

-The sprint burndown chart shows the amount of work the team members still have to complete in the current iteration.
-Ideally, the team should be able to finish all the work–or come very close–it is committed to finishing during the sprint.
+Sprint Burndown visualizes the remaining work in a sprint, enabling teams to track progress and make adjustments to stay on target.
+Ideally, the team should be able to finish all the work–or come very close–it has committed to finishing during the sprint.

-By keeping track of the sprint burndown chart, along with other Jira sprint metrics, can help you learn important things about team’s health and productivity.
+Keeping track of the sprint burndown chart, along with other Jira sprint metrics, can help you learn important things about the team’s health and developer productivity.
 You might find out that the team is committing to more work than it can handle–or not taking on enough work.

 Pro Tip: Be sure your teams are taking on the right amount of work.
 Always hitting 100% of your sprint commitments may indicate that a team needs to increase their scope of work.

-In short, keeping track of the sprint burndown chart and evaluating how close the team got to delivering the work that was expected can help you diagnose and fix anti-patterns in your organization.
+In short, tracking the sprint burndown chart and evaluating how close the team was to delivering the expected work can help you diagnose and fix anti-patterns in your organization.

 5. Epic Burndown